 linebreak

 Lexie Sachs is the executive director of strategy and operations at the Good Housekeeping Institute, where she oversees a wide range of travel content, including luggage.
-She has been evaluating suitcases for over a decade and has personally tried out many of these luggage brands in her own travels, including flights, road trips, train rides and more.
+She has been evaluating suitcases for over a decade and has personally tried out many of these luggage brands in her own travels, including flights, road trips, train rides, and more.

 Headshot of Olivia Lipski